As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-I recommend photorejuvenation salon treatment without any reservations whatsover.
+I recommend photorejuvenation salon treatment without any reservations whatsoever.
 It's a gentle, safe treatment that works.
-It's not going to give you the same results as a facelift, but it does revive and de-wrinkle better than an ordinary facial or expensive face creams.
+It's not going to give you the same results as a facelift, but it does revive and de-wrinkle better than an ordinary facial or expensive face cream.

 Whereas Skin Physics doesn't produce a salon version of their product at all.